Worst Pandemics in History 🦠

 How does the COVID-19 coronavirus pandemic compare with all the previous global pandemics?
 ADDucation’s list of the worst pandemics in history reveals the answers.
-History shows us epidemics and pandemics will eventually subside and life goes on.
-What can we learn from earlier global pandemics?
+From history we know epidemics and even the worst pandemics will eventually subside and life goes on but what can we learn from earlier global pandemics?
 With total daily births still more than double deaths we still have a population crisis to solve.
 In the meantime wash your hands regularly, maintain social distancing and wear masks or face coverings where appropriate.

 |Antonine Plague, Plague of Galen||Smallpox (Variola), Measles (Morbillivirus)||Near East (Western Asia, Turkey, Egypt).||165 – 180 AD||165 Egypt to Rome, Italy then spread across the Roman Empire.
 174 re-occurrence.||5 million deaths.
 Reports include: Rome 2000 deaths daily.||185,000,000||2.7||~90%

 1 – 30%

 |The various outbreaks were most likely smallpox or measles.
 Smallpox is transmitted from person to person through droplet infection (cough, sneeze) and direct contact with infected bodily fluids.
 Measles is transmitted from person to person through droplet infection (cough, sneeze) and direct contact with secretions.|